luapower/objc/objc.md

   * GC Bridging
     * attaching Lua variables to classes and objects
       * Lua variables follow the lifetime of Obj-C objects
+		* Lua variables attached to classes are inherited
     * automatic memory management of objects and blocks
       * blocks are refcounted and freed when their last owner releases them
   * Speed